transdigiware/Dispots/README.md

 Learn about the stages of disaster and multi effects arising in planning of returns back in fixing an area or areas affected by the impact of the disaster, [the collect input and output (I/O)](https://github.com/transdigiware/qiskit-api-py) data are sometimes swept up all of the negative and positive of existing events.
 When the disaster comes, all accurate and continuous information management can be used as a reference in the process of planning data collection, research programs for the recovery process and standard help hierarchy in times of disaster, pre-disaster and post-disaster, all of which can include large data also a large process involving computer systems that should have been developed for the advancement of humanity and technology.

-###  Kembangkan aplikasi web berfitur lengkap yang dibangun di Watson Discovery Service
+###  Develop a full featured web application built at Watson Discovery Service
 ### [Perhatikan gambaran ini](https://github.com/transdigiware/watson-discovery-ui/blob/master/doc/source/images/architecture.png)